-WIRE GULLY to COURTNEYS - Heavy fire was directed on this portion of the line during the demonstration mostly machine gun.
-Rockets were numerous but it was noticed that the enemy used white rockets only from MORTAR RIDGE while red rockets and one green rocket were sent up from GERMAN OFFICERS TRENCH.
+WIRE CULLY to COURTNEYS - Heavy fire was directed on this portion of the line during the demonstration mostly machine gun.
+Rockets were numerous but it was noticed that the enemy used white rockets only from MORTAR RIDGE while red rockets and one green rocket were sent up from CERMAN OFFICERS TRENCH.

 GENERAL - From the 22nd Battalion observers at point where B8 Tunnel joins firing line it is reported that the enemy appears to have a line of trenches on sky line to the South East of SANDPIT HILL.
-In order to conceal them enemy has placed bushes along the line, these are now withering and therefore show up very well.
+In order to conceal them enemy hasplaced bushes along the line; these are

 Our engineering work is making satisfactory progress.
+Estimated enemy accounted for - 4.

+No 11 Section

+Left (QUINNS

+to RUSSELL'S

+TOP both inclusive).

-Left ( WWINNS to RUSSELL'S TOP both inclusive) QUINNS - report 2 additional panels of knife rest wire have been put out by the enemy in front of boot shaped trench at Western end of C 29.
-(Trench Diagram No 3) There is also what appears to be a short sap connected up with C 29.
+QUINNS - report 2 additional penels of knife rest wire have been put out by the enemy in front of boot shaped trench at Western end of C 29.
+(Trench Diagram No. 3) There is also what appears to be a short sap connected up with C 29.
 This has been dug during the last 2 nights.